 Sandy earned her bachelor’s degree in journalism from the University of Massachusetts Amherst.
 She lives in Walpole, Massachusetts, with her husband and two teenagers.

-Vice President and Director of Crisis Communications
+Senior Vice President, Crisis Communications

 Philip Hauserman leads the Atlanta office of The Castle Group.
 As Director of Crisis Communications, Philip routinely works closely with education, professional services, nonprofit, legal, corporate, and healthcare clients to develop and implement strategic public relations programs that deliver timely, consistent, and concise messages to the audiences that matter most.